Augustus Meredith Nanton: Early life in Toronto

 Born in 1860, he was the second son of (Daniel) Augustus Nanton (1831–1873) and his wife Louisa (1831-1906), daughter of William Botsford Jarvis of Rosedale.
 His middle name was for his uncle and godfather, Edmund Allen Meredith.
 Nanton's father, a barrister and partner of Sir Alexander Tilloch Galt, had emigrated from England where he had been educated at Eton and Oxford.
 But in Canada the father became an hopeless alcoholic and died at an early age leaving behind a widow, five young children and heavy debts.
-His mother, who had been to Finishing school in Paris, survived by teaching French and taking charity from her sister, Mrs Meredith, and their family friend, Sir Casimir Gzowski.
+His mother, who had been to finishing school in Paris, survived by teaching French and taking charity from her sister, Mrs Meredith, and their family friend, Sir Casimir Gzowski.

-At the age of thirteen, Augustus Nanton took the decision to leave school and find employment to help support his family.
+At the age of thirteen, Nanton took the decision to leave school and find employment to help support his family.
 He worked as an office boy in the brokerage firm of Pellatt & Osler of Toronto, earning $300 a year.
 At the same time, he took a job cleaning a grocery store for $200 a year, sleeping under the counter to act as a night watchman.
 This income helped his mother with her debts and when still a teenager he paid for his brother (the future Brigadier-General Herbert Colborne Nanton R.E., who married a daughter of Sir Henri-Gustave Joly de Lotbinière) to attend the Royal Military College of Canada.
 He also found the time to join The Queen's Own Rifles of Canada, row with the Argonaut Rowing Club and crew aboard a yacht at Oakville.
 In 1881, Nanton acted as Best man at the marriage of his employer's son, Sir Henry Pellatt of Casa Loma.